 To complete your induction you need to either:

-- watch our induction and code of conduct videos; or
+- Watch our induction and code of conduct videos

-- read all of the information in the sections below.
+- Read all the information in the sections below

-You must then fill in our learner induction survey to confirm you've completed this.
+You must then complete the induction survey to confirm you've done this.

 Code of conduct

 On your course you'll be learning about how to stay safe and keep others safe, including what safeguarding, prevent, British values and online safety mean for you.